systemhalted/systemhalted.github.io/_posts/2022-07-24-major-on-netflix.md

 ---
 layout: post
-title: [Movie Review] Major
+title: Movie Review - Major (in Hindi)
 category: [Movie Review]
-tags: [Major, Netflix, Operation Vijay, Major Unnikrishnan]
+tags: [Major, Netflix, Operation Vijay, Major Sandeep Unnikrishnan]
 comments: true
-description: If I have to rate, I will give it 3/5.
+description: If I have to rate, I will give it 3 out of 5.
 2 marks for emotions and 1 for being committed enough to make a movie on Maj Unnikrishnan.
 featured: false
 ---